 Superior Neurosurgical Care

-Brain disorder treatment is a specialty for the board-certified physicians of IGEA Brain & Spine, P.A.
+Brain disorder treatment is a specialty for the board-certified physicians of IGEA Brain, Spine & Orthopedics P.A.
 The use of revolutionary and minimally invasive instrumentation and brain surgery procedures to treat hydrocephalus as well as other complex brain disorders elevates the neurosurgeons at IGEA above the rest.
 IGEA takes pride in being pioneers in the practice of innovative technology to ensure superior neurosurgical care for patients.
-To learn more about catheters or shunts for CSF drainage, call the neurosurgeons of New Jersey at 908-219-9673.
+To learn more about catheters or shunts for CSF drainage, call the neurosurgeons of New Jersey and New York City at 908-219-9673.